nilason/grass-conda/README.md

 The building script `build-grass.sh` will do all the steps – from initialising conda, creating App bundle, installing miniconda and dependencies to compiling and installing GRASS GIS – to end up with an installed GRASS.app in `/Applications`.
-It can also create a compressed dmg file is so wished.
+It can also create a compressed dmg file if so wished.

 Usage: